-Having read the lovely Erin’s write up of the Room on the Broom Adventure Trail in Wakefield I knew we had to go!
-Room on the Broom has long been Dave’s favourite book – yes you read that right, Dave’s favourite.
-Of course the kids love it too but it’s definitely one that he loves to read to them.
+Having read the lovely Erin’s write up of the Room on the Broom Adventure Trail, Wakefield I knew we had to go!
+Room on the Broom has long been Dave’s favourite book – yes you read that right, Dave’s favourite (I keep planning to book tickets for Room on the Broom live for him!).
+Of course the kids love the Room on the Broom story too but it’s definitely one that he loves to read to them.

 When we did the Gruffalo Trail in Delamere Forest last summer Dave missed out so I was keen to make sure he got chance to do this one with us.
 I’ve been keeping an eye on our calendar for a time when we were all free and the weather would be kind.
 As luck would have it we decided to take our chances on Bank Holiday Monday – the forecast hadn’t been great but it looked like it would be dry which we figured was the most important thing.
 In fact it was glorious and I must admit the lovely weather certainly added greatly to our enjoyment of the day.

 Where can we park for the Room on the Broom trail?

 Whilst parking is free at Anglers Country Park, this was decidedly over subscribed on a sunny Bank Holiday Monday morning and we ended up having to park out on the road along with huge number of other visitors – this caused some issues for people trying to get in and out of the site but wasn’t the end of the world.

 The start of the Room on the Broom Adventure Trail is easy to find and we set off down the path looking for clues!

 We very quickly found the first statue and Ben was keen to climb aboard her broomstick . . .
 “Is there room on the room for a boy like me?”
 Each of the wooden statues around the trail has been carved by chainsaw!